jonimoreira/specs/2_5_0/docs/source/ontology.rst

 DataInstance
 ------------
-A set of data items that reports via an xsi:schemaLocation attribute that it conforms to a CCD.
+A set of data items that reports via *isInstanceOf* property that it conforms to a CCD.
 It has not been tested for validation.

 DataInstanceValid
 -----------------